saucelabs/sauce-docs/docs/secure-connections/sauce-connect/troubleshooting.md

 * Start a Sauce Connect Proxy instance using the `-B` all and `-N` flags.
 For more information about what these flags do for your tunnel, see the [Sauce Connect Proxy CLI Reference](/dev/cli/sauce-connect-proxy).

 ## Additional Support
-If you need more help, please get in touch with our support team at help@saucelabs.com.

-To better assist you, when creating your support ticket, please include the following information with your request:
+For additional help, please reach out to our Support Team.
+To better assist you, include the following information with your request:

 * Link to your Sauce Labs test from the Test Results page in Sauce Labs, showing reproduction of the problem
 * Your Sauce Connect Proxy verbose log, which you can get by adding the `-v` and `-l sc.log` options to your Sauce Connect Proxy command line: